zeroc-ice/ice/php/BuildInstructionsWindows.md

 placed in `lib\Win32\Release\php_ice.dll`.

-The default configuration builds the extension agains the Thread Safe PHP runtime, you can build with the Non Thread Safe using the `Release-NTS` and `Debug-NTS` configurations.
+The default configuration builds the extension agains the Thread Safe PHP runtime, you can build with the Non Thread Safe using the `NTS-Release` and `NTS-Debug` configurations.

-        > MSbuild msbuild\ice.proj /p:Configuration=Release-NTS
+        > MSbuild msbuild\ice.proj /p:Configuration=NTS-Release

 the extension will be placed in `lib\x64\Release\php_ice_nts.dll` directory for x64 builds and `lib\Win32\Release\php_ice_nts.dll` for `Win32` builds.